Game-Development-Resources/Saving-Object-States-Between-Rooms/README.md

 ---

-I've imlemented all of this in an example project that you can download.
+I've implemented all of this in an example project that you can download.